 - each person is entitled to bring a dispute;

 - each person has consented to the dispute being brought to the body on their behalf; and

-In addition to satisfying the three points above, a representative body may bring a dispute to VEOHRC on behalf of a person(s) if the representative body has sufficient interest in the dispute.
+In addition to satisfying the three points above, a representative body may bring a dispute to the VEOHRC on behalf of a person(s) if the representative body has sufficient interest in the dispute.
 This requirement is satisfied if the alleged unlawful conduct is a matter of genuine concern to the representative body because of the way conduct of that nature adversely affects the interests of the people it represents (or has the potential to do so).
-All people who are a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to a dispute brought by a representative body must be named.
+All people who are a party to a dispute brought by a representative body must be named.

 - the alleged contravention occurred more than 12 months before the dispute was brought;